 Most hotels and conference venues in Norway are making efforts to control energy and water consumption, as well as waste generation and recycling.
-In room energy-saving devices such as automatic light switches, low-flush toilets, wash basins with sensors, as well as energy efficient dishwashers and washing machines and low dosing and eco-labelled chemicals for cleaning and washing up are now common place.
+Energy-saving devices such as automatic light switches, low-flush toilets, wash basins with sensors, as well as energy efficient dishwashers and washing machines and low dosing and eco-labelled chemicals for cleaning and washing up are now common.
 In many hotels bed linen and towels are no longer changed daily unless specifically requested by guests.
 A number of disposable products have been replaced, and some hotels, like Rica, have replaced mineral water with bottled tap water.

 Local food and organic food

 Many hotels feature organic products on their menus.
-For example, Scandic have decided to say no to genetically modified (GM) foods.
-They serve organic breakfast and fair trade coffee.
+For example, Scandic have decided to say no to genetically modified (GM) foods and serve organic breakfast and fair trade coffee.

-Rica hotels feature local food specialities in several of their hotels, to showcase both the unique gastronomic identity of each region and the diversity of Norwegian cuisine.
+Scandic hotels also feature local food specialities in several of their hotels, to showcase both the unique gastronomic identity of each region and the diversity of Norwegian cuisine.
 This also contributes to the development and growth of small scale food producers.

 Working with and for local communities

 Maximizing positive contributions to the local community is another important aspect of sustainable tourism.
 Several Norwegian companies have been successfully working within their community, taking part in local events, funding sports, volunteering, and so on.